 1. Finance Committee.
-The Finance Committee will be chaired by the Treasurer and will consist of at least three additional members: Past President, Secretary, and the Executive Director of The Academy.
+The Finance Committee will be chaired by the Treasurer and will consist of at least four additional members: Past President, Secretary, Resource Development Chair, and the Executive Director of The Academy.
 This committee shall have the following responsibilities:

 2. Strategic Planning Committee

-3. Conference Planning Committee: The Conference Planning Committee will be consist of the Conference Planning Chair, Chair-Elect, Academy President, Immediate Past Conference Committee Chair, Program Chair(s), Research Review Chair, Research Review Chair-Elect, the Chairs of four (4) Councils (Awards, Resource Development, Marketing & Communication, and Professional Development & Mentoring), and the Executive Director.
+3. Conference Planning Committee: The Conference Planning Committee will be consist of the Conference Planning Chair, Chair-Elect, Academy President, Immediate Past Conference Committee Chair, Program Chair(s), Research Review Chair, Research Review Chair-Elect, the Chairs of six (6) Councils (Awards; Equity and Diversity; Marketing and Communications; Membership Development; Professional Development & Mentoring; Resource Development), and the Executive Director.
 The Committee shall be fully responsible for the planning and execution of the Academy’s Annual Meeting.